dracula/florisboard/INSTALL.md

 4. Change "Theme mode" to "Always night"
 5. Press on "Selected theme" under "Night theme"
 6. Press the plus button
-7. Press import and find the `dracula.json` file downloaded earlier
+7. Press import and choose your preferred theme from the `themes` folder you downloaded earlier
 8. Now you should see "Dracula Theme" as an option, select it